 How important are student learning outcomes in a dossier, and is there any evidence to suggest that dossiers enhance outcomes?

 The products of student learning are an integral component of a valid, complete dossier.
 Without the inclusion of the products of good teaching, the reliability of a dossier, its capacity to address the rigorous demands of assessment, and its efficacy as an agent of change and improvement are seriously impaired.
 Good teaching is reflected in good outcomes.
-No extensive studies exist to prove that dossiers strengthen student outcomes, but a dossier raises an instructor’s awareness of the importance of student learning products and the kinds of outcomes to develop for more effective teaching and for a stronger dossier.
-Such reflection and strategy can improve students’ products as a consequence of the dossier’s processes of discovery, description, documentation, and planning.
+A dossier raises an instructor’s awareness of the importance of student learning and the kinds of learning outcomes to develop for more effective teaching and for a stronger dossier.
+Such reflection and strategy can improve students’ performance as a consequence of the dossier’s processes of discovery, description, documentation, and planning.

 - Teaching Dossiers, the University of Victoria.